semgrep/semgrep-docs/docs/semgrep-cloud-platform/jira.md

 ### Supply Chain

 :::caution Limitations
 Tickets can only be created for Supply Chain findings with reachable usages.
-They cannot be created for **Always reachable** or **Unreachable" findings**.
+They cannot be created for **Always reachable** or **Unreachable** findings.
 :::

 The Supply Chain triage flow will create tickets for all instances of a given vulnerability.
 Instances can not be selected individually.